Lexington Law Credit Repair features prominently across the Internet as one of the best credit repair companies.

+It’s not quite a 24/7 help line, but with availability both before and after business hours during the week, and time slots on the weekend, you’ll have more chances to get in touch with your advisor on your schedule.

+4. Actively Responds to Consumer Reviews

 The reviews are fairly mixed.
 Something important to us from our research:

-Lexington appears to make an earnest effort to ensure their past clientele are happy with the service they received, and thank them for the time they employed them for.
+Lexington Law appears to make an earnest effort to ensure its clients are happy with the service they received.
 If someone’s had a negative experience or complaint, the firm appears to do their best to mend their relationship with the client.

 5. Quality Educational Resources

-To be frank, most credit repair companies aren’t going to be able to offer Pulitzer-winning material on ways to improve your credit score.
+Most credit repair companies aren’t going to be able to offer award-winning material on ways to improve your credit score.
 That type of information generally doesn’t get more complicated than what one can find with a simple Google search.

 Agencies in this industry offer one core service (for the most part): credit repair.
 Customer education just isn’t a strong-suit, typically, from firm to firm.